 If a trip to Canada’s spectacular north has been on your bucket list for a while these majestic islands offer a place like no other; unspoiled, remote and iconic.
 Craggy cliffs and rocky islands support Bald Eagles, terns and gulls.
 Breathtaking cliffs on these islands are as old as 2.7-billion years (the oldest in the world), making for some of the most epic campsites you’ll ever experience.

 Ethan Island is 150 km from the nearest road which is in Yellowknife.
-We will access the location by boat at the start of the trip.
-At the end of the trip, we will return to Yellowknife by floatplane with all of our equipment along with us.
+We will access the location by boat or chartered float-plane at the start and end of the trip with all of our equipment along with us.
 This means we can go from the wilderness to a hotel shower in around 45 minutes.

 This freshwater lake is located in the southern half of the Northwest Territories and is the 11th largest freshwater lake in the world at roughly the same size as Belgium.
 On this sea kayaking expedition, we will be exploring the eastern arm of the lake and paddling around Ethan Island.
 The eastern arm has a spectacular reputation with northern locals for its deep, clear water with abundant islands, narrow channels with tall red cliffs, and world-class fishing.